Please read these terms and conditions carefully.

 The University shall not be liable for failure to perform any obligations under the contract if such failure is caused by any act or event beyond the University's reasonable control including acts of God, war, terrorism, industrial disputes (including disputes involving the University's employees), fire, flood, storm and national emergencies, i.e. a Force Majeure Event.
 If the University is the subject of a Force Majeure Event, it will take all reasonable steps to minimise the disruption to your studies.

 Intellectual property arising in connection with your studies at the University will be owned in accordance with the University’s Intellectual Property Policy.

 As set out in this policy, in the case of work submitted for assessments, the University may (a) submit the work to an external service for the purpose of checking for plagiarism or similar purposes and (b) retain copies of work for administrative and private study or research purposes which may be made available to third parties for those purposes, and in accordance with applicable law.
 By accepting these Terms you agree that your work may be used in this way.

 The University routinely gathers and stores Personal Data relating to prospective students, applicants and students at the points of application, admission, enrolment and on an ongoing basis throughout the period of your studies at the University, in line with the nature and requirements of its work.

-Personal Data is gathered and stored in line with the University’s obligations under the Data Protection Act (1998).
+Personal Data is gathered and stored in line with the University’s obligations under data protection legislation including the General Data Protection Regulation (GDPR).
+This means that confidentiality will be respected and that appropriate security measures will be taken to prevent unauthorised disclosure.

 The University will use the information about you that you provide on your application form to process your application and communicate with you through the admissions process.